 Because the PEP is such a sought-after visa, there are a few requirements to make sure you keep your pass:

 - Show that you are earning at least $144,000 per calendar year.
-The number of months you actually work in that year are not important.
+The number of months you actually work in that year is not important.

 - You can’t be unemployed for more than six months in Singapore.

-- Notify the MOM if you change jobs, or contact details.
+- Notify MOM if you change jobs, or contact details.

 If you’d like to find out more about applying for this visa, check out our detailed Singapore Personalised Employment Pass visa guide.